Busan Metro: Line 2

-An extension of Line 2 towards the eastern extremity of Haeundae-gu is planned.
+An extension of Line 2 towards the eastern extremity of Haeundae District is planned.
 If this extension opens, then 4 new stations will be added to Line 2.

 Line 3

 Busan Metro Line 3 (3호선) construction began in November 1997.
 Opening was delayed many times, but the Line 3 finally started service on 28 November 2005, with an 18.3 km long stretch serving 17 stations.
 Line 3 uses 4-car trains.
 The first phase's estimated construction cost was 1,688.6 billion won, with the second phase split off into Line 4.

 Following the "Daegu Subway Fire" in 2003, it was decided during construction to install screen doors to all station platforms on Line 3.
 This was one of the first lines in Korea and in the world that have screen doors installed in every station.
 Line 3 significantly improved the metro transportation system by connecting the Suyeong and Yeonsan-dong region, as well as the Yeonsan-dong and Deokcheon region.